 Red Dirt Kelly gave birth to the Red Dirt Chronicles just a few short years ago.
 Since that time she has posted Red Dirt trivia questions on Facebook about all things related to Oklahoma.
 My favorite trivia questions are the ones that focus on Oklahoma places.
 When it comes to Oklahoma place names, the trivia can include more than just location, it might even pull out the old “how do you pronounce . . .” routine.
 As Jeff Foxworthy might say: “You might be from Oklahoma if you know how to say ‘Gotebo’, ‘Hobart’, ‘Eufaula’, Oologah, or Skiatook.”

 Southwestern Oklahoma has its fair share of names that make you either grin or raise an eyebrow before attempting to say them.
-Go pack a snack now, and a tall glass of sweet iced tea, and we’ll take us a little road trip around Southwestern Oklahoma and discover some of these places.
+Go pack a snack now, and a tall glass of sweet iced tea, and we’ll take road trips around Southwestern Oklahoma and discover some of these places.
 Leave your GPS devices at home for this trip – just pick up a copy of the free map of Oklahoma that the tourism department provides.
 It’ll save you a hundred bucks or so, and give you a better idea of where you are going.

 Driving along US 62, halfway between Altus and Lawton, there is that sign that says “Gotebo –>”.
 Gotebo is one of those place names that exposes the non-Oklahoma roots of weather reporters.
 Very few know that it sounds just the way it is spelled, “go-tee-bo” with all long vowels.
 Gotebo is located in Kiowa County, at the junction of State Highways 9 and 54.
 It was founded around 1901 and has a current population of 226.